-Acronyms can, however, be used in MLA format papers but you are expected to write the phrase in full at first while putting the acronyms in parentheses.
+Acronyms can, however, be used in MLA format papers but you are expected to write the phrase in full at first while putting the acronyms in parentheses (Find out where to use parentheses).
 Having done that, you can now use the acronym for the rest of the paper.
 Although, commonly known acronyms like CIA, IRS or FBI might not need spelling out.

 Guidelines for Using Abbreviations in MLA Format

 When creating your works cited list, you can use abbreviations following these rules:

 If the abbreviation ends in lowercase letters, end it with a period.
 Except of course you are writing an internet suffix then the period should come before the abbreviation.

 Eng., p., pp., assn.

 If the abbreviation is comprised of only upper case letters, do not use periods or spaces in the abbreviation.
 Except of course in the case of proper names.

 T.S.
 Lewis, C.P.
 Elliot, P.B.
 James

 However, if writing a well-known name or a name that is comprised of only initial then you do not need to include a period